Higham Hill (ward)

 Higham Hill is an electoral ward in the London Borough of Waltham Forest.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns three councillors to Waltham Forest London Borough Council.
 (Note: Two councillors were returned between 1978 and 2002).
 The ward was subject to boundary revisions in 1978, 2002 and 2022.

 Waltham Forest elections since 2022

 There was a revision of ward boundaries in Waltham Forest in 2022.

+2026 election

+The election will take place on 7 May 2026.